hexojs/site/source/docs/setup.md

 title: Setup
 ---
-Once Hexo is installed, run the following command and Hexo will build all the files you need in the target folder.
+Once Hexo is installed, run the following commands to initialise Hexo in the target `<folder>`.

 ``` bash
 $ hexo init <folder>